"the mountain and the sea are excellent schoolmasters, and teach some of us more than we can ever learn from books." -john lubbock

 Survey

 The Marbled Murrelet, a small seabird found in the misty old-growth forests and waters of the Salish Sea, is a unique and endangered species.
 Unlike most marine birds, it nests in towering trees miles inland, making it dependent on both ancient forests and coastal waters.
-Unfortunately, its population is in decline due to habitat loss from logging.
+Unfortunately, its population is in decline!

 The Salish Sea School is launching a weekly Marbled Murrelet survey this spring at Washington Park in Anacortes, WA.
 Participants will observe these fascinating birds, collect behavioral data, and contribute to conservation efforts.
 The data will be shared with state agencies to help protect this endangered species and the ecosystems it relies on.